Greek finance minister to discuss reforms with IMF chief

 Greece is fast running out of cash and its euro zone and International Monetary Fund lenders have frozen bailout aid until the leftist-led government reaches agreement on a package of reforms.

 Talks with lenders have been have been tense and slow-moving.
-Greek officials suggested this week that the government would prioritize spending on wages and pensions over meeting the conditions necessary to unblock a roughly 450 million euro loan tranche to the IMF due on April 9, making markets nervous and reviving fears of a Greek default.
+Greek officials suggested this week that the government would prioritise spending on wages and pensions over meeting the conditions necessary to unblock a roughly 450 million euro (329 million pound) loan tranche to the IMF due on April 9, making markets nervous and reviving fears of a Greek default.

 Athens denied that was its intention, with government spokesman Gabriel Sakellaridis saying there is "no chance that Greece will not meet its obligations to the IMF".